AaronAmberman/VTS.Data/README.md

      - Unit {unitName} (unitInstanceID) is already a part of this group.
 Duplicate ID entry for the same unit within the same group ({group}).
 3. VTS.Data.Runtime.CustomScenario Data Conversion Warning
    - This occurs within this API when attempting to cast between expected types and the cast fails.

+## Performance of Runtime Types
+Using these types can add a bit of overhead but nothing to warrant worry.
+The performance from above goes to anywhere from .06 to .08 depending on busy my computer is at the time of processing.
+So in some cases it doubles but processing large files still takes less than 1 second.
+Which should be acceptable.